Skill Sheet: What You Will Learn Here

 Traders employ two methods to initiate trades - signal line crossover and zero-line crossover.
 A signal line crossover happens when the MACD crosses above for a long trade and crosses below for a short trade.
 The zero-line crossover happens when the MACD crosses above the zero line for a long trade and crosses below the zero line for a short trade.

-Relative strength index (RSI) is a popular oscillator traders use worldwide.
+Relative strength index (RSI) is a popular oscillator or momentum indicator that traders use worldwide.
 RSI measures the speed with which the price changes.
 It uses the ratio of average gain and average loss for the last 14 periods.
 RSI oscillates between 0 and 100.

 An RSI reading above 70 implies overbought, and a possible reversal is on the cards.
 An RSI below 30 is considered to be oversold; again, a possible reversal can happen.

 Some traders use RSI readings of 80 and 20 as overbought and oversold.
 A centre line of 50 is used to decide the trend.
 If the RSI is above 50, the trend is bullish, and if below 50, it is bearish.